oneRice/LeetCode-javascript/README.md

 06-June-2016 Build the Project, and add the problem 1.
 01-June-2016 Add a preprocess that Auto Export the require function.
 01-July-2016 Change the command in CLI, no longer available to test all testcase.
+04-July-2016 Change the command from autotest:xxx to test:xxx.
+Change the folder structure.